 Getting Started with the Teensy

 When it comes to soldering your Teensy, there are many different options available to you.
+IF you have not soldered before, make sure to check out the following tutorial!

-Solder Directly Into your Circuit
+Solder Directly Into Your Circuit

 We generally recommend against soldering directly between any two boards you want to connect -- if something burns out or is connected incorrectly, you've set yourself up for a lot of annoying rework (and the danger of ripping a pad off of the board).